 What Is Business Casual Attire for a Man?

 Business casual is dressing down from a business professional outfits; NOT dressing up a casual outfit.
-In other words, business casual is dressing down from a suit and tie.
 The idea behind business casual is to project a professional image while enjoying more casual attire.
-You must appear neat and groomed, and yet, relaxed at the same time.
+You must appear neat, groomed and work-appropriate, and yet, relaxed at the same time.
 But never too relaxed.

 Appropriate business casual attire includes the following clothes: